projectacrn/acrn-hypervisor/doc/introduction/index.rst

   capabilities.
 - Resources are partitioned to ensure safety-critical and non-safety-critical domains are able to coexist on one platform.
-- Rich I/O mediators allows sharing of various I/O devices across VMs, delivering a comprehensive user experience.
+- Rich I/O mediators allow sharing of various I/O devices across VMs, delivering a comprehensive user experience.
 - Multiple operating systems are supported by one SoC through efficient virtualization.